AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 -------------------

 As part of the |SPARK| product, a library of lemmas is available through the project file :file:`<spark-install>/lib/gnat/spark_lemmas.gpr`.
+Header files of the lemma library are available through :menuselection:`Help --> SPARK --> Lemmas` menu item in GNAT Studio.
 To use this library in a program, you need to add a corresponding dependency in your project file, for example:

 .. code-block:: gpr